Nazeeh21/wave-portal-svelte/README.md

   }
 ```
 Now, start the development server of svelte.
 You should see an error as shown below.

-> Before starting the server, make sure that the current directory is `code/wave-portal-starter-boilerplate/`

 <p align="center">
 <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1634411696569/FNNU0XSkV.png" alt="image" />